Three things to know about getting registered to vote:

 You can vote in Minnesota if you are:

 How and when do I register to vote?

 All voters are encouraged to pre-register to vote prior to Election Day.
-The pre-registration deadline for Nov.
-7 Municipal Election is Tuesday, Oct.
-17. You can register online or by completing and submitting a paper application.
+The pre-registration deadline for the Aug.
+14 Primary Election is Tuesday, July 24.
+The pre-registration deadline for the Nov.
+6 General Election is Tuesday, Oct.
+16. You can register online or by completing and submitting a paper application.

 What address should I use on my registration form?

 You must be registered to vote at your current address.
 It is up to you as the voter to determine what you consider your residence to be, as the address you consider home.
 Generally this will be where you sleep at night.
 If you are temporarily away from home but intend to return, you can still register and vote from that address.

 What if I don't have a permanent address?